datacommonsorg/docsite/api/r/property_value.md

-When `dcids` is an instance of a column, the returned property values are formatted as a *named* `vector` where the names are string representations of `dcid`'s indices, each mapping to a `vector` of property values associated with the `i`-th given DCID.
+When `dcids` is an instance of a column, the returned property values are formatted as a *named* `vector` where the names are string representations of `dcids`' indices, each mapping to a `vector` of property values associated with the `i`-th given DCID.

 **Raises**